stajichlab/SOP_data/Data_and_Code/NCBI_deposit.md

 PacBio and Nanopore

 These are also similar to Illumina data deposition.
 Just FASTQ files can be desposited.
-However fast5 files are also
+However fast5 files are also deposited for Nanopore results.

 ## Raw RNA and Epigenomic data deposition